- General Concepts

 Establishing an effective and empowered employee voice is about providing mechanisms that will allow employee views and opinions to be heard, and equally important, acted upon.
 Employee voice implies a collaborative work environment with a strong sense of listening and responsiveness – an environment where employees have the freedom to speak out and challenge and where they know that their opinions count and make a difference.
 Employee voice requires a culture shift so that all managers and employees recognize that they have a joint responsibility to contribute towards the achievement of organizational goals.
 They need to recognize that engagement, and hence productivity and performance, need to be driven through an informed and involved workforce.

-Creating a voice-enabled culture requires leaders that are prepared to accept responsibility for building a collaborative work environment where employees consistently have the opportunity to make meaningful contributions towards achieving the organization’s vision and goals.
+Creating a voice-enabled culture requires leaders who are prepared to accept responsibility for building a collaborative work environment where employees consistently have the opportunity to make meaningful contributions towards achieving the organization’s vision and goals.

 Collaborative leaders are prepared to accept responsibility for building highly diversified, collaborative teams – from all disciplines and levels of the organization – that can deliver results across organizational boundaries.
 They will promote collaboration by inspiring confidence in individuals and giving them autonomy to make decisions with clear goals and accountability.
-They will also make sure that organizational processes give managers the flexibility to instil this in employees.
-Business managers with a collaborative leadership style (i.e. where employees are intimately involved with both the development and the delivering of the overall business strategy) drives engagement, whereas managers who are used to a ‘command and control’ style or who rely on consensus may be less successful and may see decision making and execution grinding to a halt.
+They will also make sure that organizational processes give managers the flexibility to instill this in employees.
+Business managers with a collaborative leadership style (i.e. where employees are intimately involved with both the development and the delivery of the overall business strategy) drive engagement, whereas managers who are used to a ‘command and control’ style or who rely on consensus may be less successful and may see decision making and execution grinding to a halt.

 Employee voice is about sharing information so that employees are properly informed, and listening to feedback and ideas that can help improve your business.
-The steps as outlined below will provide you with some guidance on how to establish an employee voice-enable culture in your organization (please see the workshop manual for more detail).
+The steps outlined below will provide you with some guidance on how to establish an employee voice-enable culture in your organization (please see the workshop manual for more detail).

 Receiving regular feedback is one of the more powerful drivers of engagement.
 A recent Watson Wyatt survey shows that 43% of highly engaged employees receive feedback at least once a week, compared to only 18% of employees with low engagement.